jnweiger/inkscape-clean-path/README.md

 * Remove Duplicates <br>
   Paths or objects that appear in the same place multiple times are reduced to only one.

+* Remove Degenerated Paths <br>
+  Paths with less than 2 points can exist in SVG, but cannot be seen or selected in inkscape.

 * Remove Duplicate Points <br>
   Path segments of length 0 are removed from a path.
 Two adjacient points in a path may form a loop - these are not removed.

 * Break Apart - Keep holes <br>
   Separates subpaths into individual paths if they do not overlap.
   Similar to the builtin 'Break Apart' operation from the 'Path' menue, but preserves holes.

 * Resolve self-intersecting paths <br>
   This is tricky.
 Not implemented.

+* Ungroup groups of one object

+* Remove empty groups

 Usage
 -----
 Select multiple pathlike objects.
 If the status line shows you different object types, then use "Path -> Object to Path".
 This is needed as we operate only on paths only.
 Then select "Extensions -> Modify Path -> Clean Path" to open the settings dialog.

 For the action 'Chain Paths' you can choose the maximum endpoint distance for